YueLin301/yuelin301.github.io/_posts/2023-08-11-Information-Design-10min.md

 A common example of this is [**Braess's paradox**](https://en.wikipedia.org/wiki/Braess%27s_paradox).
 Using information design can resolve this issue.
 For specific details, please refer to the article mentioned in this paper:

 > Das, Sanmay, Emir Kamenica, and Renee Mirka.
 "Reducing congestion through information design." *2017 55th annual allerton conference on communication, control, and computing (allerton)*.
 IEEE, 2017.
 {: .prompt-info }

+A computational example about Braess's Paradox is in `Figure 18.2` of [this chapter](https://timroughgarden.org/papers/rg.pdf):

+> Roughgarden, Tim.
+"Routing games."
+Algorithmic game theory 18 (2007): 459-484.
+{: .prompt-info }